 - Challenges Strollers are impractical in the medina, baby-changing facilities scarce and restaurants make few dietary concessions.

-The key to a successful trip is child-friendly accommodation.
-Fair warning: riad plunge pools and steep stairs aren’t exactly childproof, and sound reverberates through riad courtyards.
+- Accommodation The key to a successful trip is child-friendly accommodation.
+Riad plunge pools and steep stairs aren’t exactly childproof, and sound reverberates through riad courtyards.
 Most riad owners and staff, however, dote on babies and will provide cots and high chairs, and prepare special meals on request.